 It’s Not About “Doing” Social.
 It’s About “Being” Social

 All anyone seems to talk about today is social media.
-Social this, social that, Twitter, Facebook, Google+, Instagram, Pinterest, whatever.
+Social this, social that, Twitter, Facebook, Instagram, Pinterest, whatever.
 Hopefully, you’ve already bought in to the premise of how important it is for companies to embrace social media based interaction.
-In a couple of years’ time we’re all going to look back to today and won’t believe that we were arguing about social media’s place within a company’s business plan.
+Soon we’ll all be looking back to today and won’t believe we were arguing about social media’s place within a company’s business plan.
 Stakeholders will see brand language and content strategy as tangible assets that influence shareholder value.

 But the challenge you have today is not simply making a case for social media.
 Yes, it is a way of business, but it’s so much more than that.
 It’s that people are becoming connected and, as a result, their expectations, preferences and interests change.
 The question is can business – your business – change along with it?